-The Arkansas Department of Corrections (ADC) is the state’s largest agency, with over 23 correctional facilities that consume approximately $13 million annually in energy and water.
+The Arkansas Department of Corrections (ADC) is the state’s largest agency with over 23 correctional facilities that annually consume approximately $13 million in energy and water.
 ADC is charged with managing one of the country’s fastest-growing inmate populations, presenting staff with the constant challenge of managing personnel, space, and energy as efficiently as possible.

 In April of 2016, ADC elected to participate in the Arkansas Energy Performance Contracting (AEPC) program to accelerate energy conservation efforts across their facilities.
 After a competitive selection process, ADC selected Entegrity to design and implement a Phase 1 energy performance contract at the East Arkansas Regional Unit and Delta Regional Unit.
 Together, these prisons used more than twice the amount of energy and water typically seen in U.S. correctional facilities.